-As you look forward to Christmas, what special memories will remain with you after it’s over?
+As you look forward to Christmas, what special memories will you take from the day that will remain with you after it’s over?
 Will it be a “horrible day,” a “holiday” or a “holy day?”

 Or, will it be a holiday?
 Families traveling many miles to get together to share problems and pains that brought them closer together, share joyous memories of special events that united them in love and laughter, introducing a new-born child or one who will soon be the next in-law uniting two “love-birds.”

-Would it not be special, however, if we made it a holy day?
-A day of worship and praise, a day when we set aside time to emphasize the gift of our new birth through Christ?
+Would it not be special, however, if we made it a “holy day?”
+A day of worship and praise, a day when we set aside time to share and emphasize the gift of our new birth through Christ?

 Paul wrote some inspiring words about the gift of our new birth made possible because of the birth of Jesus.
 “You have clothed yourselves with a brand-new nature that is continually being renewed as you learn more and more about Christ, who created this new nature within you.”

-This “new nature” means it is possible for us to have a new life through His Son and one day we will be like Him and spend eternity with Him.
+This “new nature” means that it is possible for us to have a new life through His Son, our Savior, and the hope that one day we will be like Him and spend eternity with Him.

-Prayer: We thank You, Lord, for the gift of Jesus Who will give us a new life and the joy and peace of salvation.
+Prayer: We thank You, Lord, for the gift of Jesus Who gives us a new life and the promise of joy, peace, and presence that comes with the assurance of salvation.
 In Jesus’ Name, Amen.